 A. Archery Only.
 Participating hunters are allowed to use only archery equipment compliant with the rules and regulations established by the Minnesota Department of Natural Resources (MN DNR) to harvest deer from within the Duluth City limits.
+Crossbows may only be used by those: 1) with a disabled hunter permit issued under Minnesota Statutes §97B.106 or; 2) who can meet the criteria for a qualifying physical disability via application to the ABA or; 3) at least 60 years of age before the applicable hunt.
 Only white-tailed deer may be lawfully harvested in this hunt.
 No other animals or birds may be harvested.